 Somerset has a vast agricultural area of some 3000 farms, producing two of its most famous products: Scrumpy cider and Cheddar cheese.
 It boasts 20 historic market towns, countless chocolate box villages and two of Britain's most beautifully cities; the architecturally stunning Bath in the north and the small but spectacular Wells, in the middle of the county.

-The central plain is flat, like the Fens.
-The dykes that drain the plain are known as 'rhines'.
+The central plain is flat, known as the Somerset Levels.
+The dykes that drain the levels are known as 'rhines'.
 This flat area is broken mid-way by the ridge of the Polden Hills.
-The plain is also bounded by the Mendip Hills in the north-east, which are cut by numerous gorges, the largest and most well known being Cheddar Gorge.
+The plain is also bounded by the Mendip Hills in the north-east, which are cut by numerous gorges, the largest and best known being Cheddar Gorge.

-' "And the people of Bath", continued Cain, "never need to light their fires except as a luxury, for the water springs up out of the earth ready boiled for use." '
+"And the people of Bath", continued Cain, "never need to light their fires except as a luxury, for the water springs up out of the earth ready boiled for use."

 |Taunton - distance from London: 165 miles (265 km)|

 |Dunkery Beacon on Exmoor, 1706 feet|

 |Barle, Yeo, Avon, Exe, Tone, Parrett, Brue, Cary and Frome|

 Cheddar Cheese - Britain's

 First recorded in 1015 as Sumaersaetoncomes.
 Its name comes from the Old English, meaning 'dwellers round Somerton' (a farmstead tended during the summer but not occupied in winter).